Articles / Assessing fitness to drive for seizures and epilepsy

 • Exceptional cases based on expert opinion (see below for more information)

-There are a number of additional requirements outlined in the Standards, that someone in the above circumstances must also meet to be eligible to return to driving earlier.
+The Standards outline several other requirements that someone in the above circumstances must meet to be eligible to return to driving earlier.

 For example, someone with ‘safe seizures’ must not have had any other seizure type in at least two years, Professor Somerville explains.